longndt/react-course/README.md

-# Modern React Development Course for Final Year Students
+# Modern React Development Course

 ## Course Overview

-This intensive React course is specifically designed for 3rd-year Computer Science students preparing for their final year projects.
-The course teaches modern React development through practical, industry-standard examples that build upon your existing web development knowledge.
+This comprehensive React course is designed for final-year IT students who want to master modern React development for their capstone projects.
+The course teaches industry-standard practices through practical, hands-on examples that directly relate to final project requirements across IT disciplines.

-**Duration**: 5 lessons × 3 hours = 15 hours total
+**Target Audience**: Final-year IT students (Computer Science, Software Engineering, Information Systems, Web Development) preparing for capstone projects
-**Format**: 50% theory, 50% hands-on coding
+**Format**: Comprehensive theory, hands-on practice, and project-based learning

 ## Prerequisites

 **Required Background:**

 - Solid HTML, CSS, and JavaScript fundamentals
-- Experience with PHP and MySQL database development
-- Understanding of REST APIs and HTTP protocols
-- Basic knowledge of MEVN stack or ASP.NET
+- Completion of basic web development or programming courses
+- Understanding of programming concepts (variables, functions, loops, objects)
-- Familiarity with Git and command line operations
+- Basic familiarity with command line operations
-- Object-oriented programming concepts
+- Experience with at least one backend technology (Node.js, PHP, Java, Python, or similar)

 **Recommended Skills:**

-- Experience building web applications with backend databases
+- Experience building simple web applications or desktop applications
-- Understanding of authentication and session management
-- Basic knowledge of web security principles
+- Basic understanding of databases (MongoDB, MySQL, PostgreSQL, or similar)
+- Familiarity with version control (Git)
+- Understanding of client-server architecture or API concepts

 ## What You'll Learn

 By the end of this course, you will be able to:

 **Core React Skills:**

 - Build modern React applications using functional components and hooks
 - Create reusable, maintainable component architectures
 - Manage complex application state with multiple patterns